9 key differences between strategy vs tactics

 8. Strategy defines how to engage the audience through branding

-Branding can be considered at a tactical level, for example which brand idents and color-ways to use.
+Branding can be considered at a tactical level, for example, which brand idents and color-ways to use.
 But branding should also be thought through at a strategic level, to consider how a business can appeal to audiences through key messaging including message architecture and tone-of-voice, again part of positioning relative to competitors.
+That's why we recommend using the RACE Framework to plan your brand marketing strategy.

 9. Strategy defines a long-term roadmap for investment in technology and other major investments

-In today’s marketing, we also need to exploit data and technologies to get a better response from our tactics, that’s why our strapline is ‘Plan, Manage and Optimize’.
+In today’s marketing, we also need to exploit data and technologies to get a better response from our tactics.
 We should techniques like AB testing available through conversion optimization tools to get the best results from the tactics we use.
 But to do this modern marketing strategy requires a marketing technology stack to be defined to achieve this

 10. Strategy helps steer activities through governance